Warning: All trading involves risk. Only risk capital you’re prepared to lose.

 |Water or gas bill|

 |Tax letter or bill|

 eToro offers several different deposit options for customers.
-First-time minimum deposits vary from $1,000 to $10,000 depending on the country.
-Account holders can enter the deposit screen in their profile to determine minimum amounts.
+First-time minimum deposits are $200 to $10,000 depending on your country’s regulations and the region you live in.
 Maximum deposits per transaction also vary by payment method and country.
 The chart below details account requirements: